 The seeds need to undergo cold stratification before sowing.
 To do this, place the dry seeds in a moist medium and refrigerate for three months.
 After this, the seeds are ready for sowing.
-The minimum ambient temperature for germination is 75 F. (24 C.).
+The minimum ambient temperature for germination is 75 degrees F. (24 C.).
 Keep the soil moist, but not soggy.
-The seedlings are ready for transplant at 12 inches (30 cm.) tall.
+The seedlings are ready for transplant at 12 inches (31 cm.) tall.

 Although powdery thalia is often thought of as an attractive specimen plant for backyard water features, this amazing plant has a hidden secret.
 Thalia’s appetite for rich, organic nutrients makes it a recommendable species for constructed wetlands and greywater systems.
 It can handle the influx of nutrients from home septic systems into the ecosystem.
 Thus, powdery thalia is not only pretty but also environmentally friendly.